magento/merchdocs/src/marketing/google-tag-manager.md

 Google Tag Manager directly transfers data and events to Google Analytics, Enhanced Ecommerce and other third-party analytics solutions, to produce a clear picture of how well your site, products, and promotions are performing.

 You should have a Google Analytics and Tag Manager account to continue this process.
-The following instructions walk you through the process of configuring your Google accounts, configuring your Magento store, and creating a tag.
+The following instructions walk you through the process of configuring your Google accounts, configuring your Commerce store, and creating a tag.

 {: .bs-callout .bs-callout-info}
 If your business is subject to privacy regulations such as the [General Data Protection Regulation]({% link stores/compliance-gdpr.md %}) and/or the [California Consumer Privacy Act]({% link stores/compliance-ccpa.md %}), see [Google Privacy Settings]({% link stores/compliance-privacy-google.md %}).

 ## Step 1.
-Configure Your Google Analytics Account
+Configure your Google Analytics account

 See Google's [Set up Site Search][7] for the basics you need to get started.
 Also see the Google guides for [Google Analytics][1] and [Google Tag Manager][2].